glotzerlab/hoomd-rs/hoomd-rs-vector/ARCHITECTURE.md

 This design allows the majority of HOOMD-rs code to be written _independent_ of the vector's representation and dimension.
-Some specific calculations may require cross or perpendicular dot products.
-These are defined in specific traits `Cross` and `PerpendicularDot`.
+Some specific calculations may require cross products, defined in specific trait: `Cross`.

 ## CartesianVector